Driving with Low Vision

 The specialist also may offer training for driving with low vision.
 Improving your skills could help keep you and others around you safe.

 To find a specialist near you, call the Association of Driver Rehabilitation Specialists at 1-800-290-2344 or go to their website at www.aded.net.
-You also can call hospitals and rehabilitation facilities to find an occupational therapist who can help with your low vision driver's education.
+You also can call hospitals and rehabilitation facilities to find an occupational therapist who can discuss with you your options for low vision driver's education.

 Unfortunately, public transportation in the United States is sorely lacking which makes it much more difficult to not drive.

-Go from Driving with Low Vision to Macular Degeneration
+Go from Macular Degeneration and Driving Ability to Macular Degeneration Help

 √ Prevention of Macular Degeneration?